Tips for Optimising your Google Shopping Feed

 As the old saying goes, ‘you only have one chance to make a first impression’.
 For this reason, the image of your product is one of the most important features in persuading a potential customer to click on your ad.
 You should therefore take the following in serious consideration:

-- White background – Google requires there to be white background behind your images.
+– Google requires there to be a white background behind your images.

 The below example shows an example of a high-quality image.